astral-sh/ruff/README.md

       --show-files
           See the files Ruff will be run against with the current settings --show-settings
-          See the settings Ruff will use to check a given Python file -h, --help
+          See the settings Ruff will use to lint a given Python file -h, --help
           Print help information
   -V, --version